openshift-pipelines/pipelines-as-code/docs/content/dev/tools.md

     git push --no-verify

-or you can disable indivual hook with the `SKIP` variable:
+or you can disable individual hook with the `SKIP` variable:

     SKIP=lint-md git push